-In this week’s basketball coaching conversation, Arkansas women’s basketball head coach Mike Neighbors joins the Basketball Podcast to discuss why.
-We dive deep into why he does what he does.
+In this week’s basketball coaching conversation, Arkansas women’s basketball head coach Mike Neighbors joins the Basketball Podcast to discuss why he does what he does.

 Known for his offensive philosophy, Neighbors’ 2018-19 squad broke several school records, including most points in a single season, a record that had stood at Arkansas since the 1981-82 season.
 The Hogs were also lethal from deep, as they made a school-record 296 three-pointers over the course of the season.